coatl/redparse/README.txt

 * unparsing of trees whose input was in a character set other than ascii may not work.

-== Known problems with ParseTree compatibility
+== Known problems with ParseTree creator
 * Major:
   * converting non-ascii encoded parsetrees to ParseTree format doesn't work
 * Minor: